amcintosh/freshbooks-java-sdk/README.md

 You can create an instance of the API client in one of two ways:

-- By providing your application's OAuth2 `clientId` and `clientSecret` and following through the auth flow, which when complete will return an access token
+- By providing your application's OAuth2 `clientId` and `clientSecret` and following through the auth flow, which when complete will return an access token.
 - Or if you already have a valid access token, you can instantiate the client with that token, however token refresh flows will not function without the application id and secret.